 - Simple inspection will detect many emissions - for example, smoke, dust, smells, noise and so on.

-- Take into account how these are likely to affect any neighbours.
+- Take into account how these are likely to affect any neighbours or your local environment.

 Identify how water leaves your premises

 - Consider whether contaminated water is produced by any of your production processes.
 If you produce trade effluent, you should have authorisation before discharging it into the sewerage system.

 - Rainwater may become contaminated before running off into drains or local surface or groundwater.